starfederation/datastar/site/static/md/how_tos/how_to_redirect_the_page_from_the_backend.md

 Note that in Firefox, if a redirect happens within a `script` tag then the URL is _replaced_, rather than _pushed_, meaning that the previous URL won't show up in the back history (or back/forward navigation).

-To work around this, you can wrap the redirect in a `setTimeout` function call (see [issue #529](https://github.com/starfederation/datastar/issues/529)).
+To work around this, you can wrap the redirect in a `setTimeout` function call.
+See [issue #529](https://github.com/starfederation/datastar/issues/529) for reference.

 !!!CODE_SNIPPET:how_tos/redirect_2!!!